Welcome to my website!

 Since September 1st 2011 I have become a ‘visiting professor’ at the University of Huddersfield, in the Department of Transport and Logistics.
 This involves some lecturing and conference organisation.

 Since April 2013 I have been a board member of Passenger Focus, the national consumer body for rail, bus and tram passengers.
+More recently I was appointed a trustee of The Campaign for Better Transport.

 If you want to get a better idea of what I’m currently up to, The Illustrated Weekly Salvo in the news section of this website will keep you entertrained.
 To get in touch, go to ‘Contact’ page.